PostgresApp/PostgresApp/docs/documentation/app-permissions.md

 2. Choose "Settings" from the "Postgres" menu
 3. Find the problematic app in the list, and select "Allow" from the popup menu

-If the app does not appear in the list, please submit an issue to https://github.com/PostgresApp/PostgresApp/issues
+If the app does not appear in the list, please submit an [issue](https://github.com/PostgresApp/PostgresApp/issues).

 Disabling Permission Dialogs
 ----------------------------

 This will reduce the security of your Mac.
-We recommend to configure password authentication instead of disabling permission dialogs.
+We recommend to [configure password authentication](install.html#protecting-postgresql-with-a-password) instead of disabling permission dialogs.

 You can disable the permission dialogs in Postgres.app settings: